Tatwi/legend-of-hondo/doc/features/mod-lifeanddeathchanges.md

 - These remain the same (so no XP for self or player heals).

 ####Stimpacks
-- Health healing is unchanged.
+- Health healing is limited by Health Encumberance (shown as Strength/Stamina on the character sheet).
 - Action healing, just the value shown on the Stimpack, no Medic/Doctor bonuses.
 - Mind cost based on Focus, Stim "Medicine Use" requirement, and player level.
+- Healing speed is limited by Mind Encumberance (shown as Focus/Willpower on the character sheet).
 - Increased the min/max values on Stim-A.
 - Increase the min values on Stim-B/C/D/E.
 - Stim-B/C/D/E require higher medicine use skill.
 Min values: 20/30/40/50.